darekf77/taon/docs/FRAMEWORK.md

   logs: true,
 }));

+// automatically detected by Taon CLI
+// HOST_CONFIG => generated in app.hosts.ts
+const DeployableContext = Taon.createContext(() => ({
+  ...HOST_CONFIG['DeployableContext'],
+  // generated HOST_CONFIG includes contextName, host,
+  // frontendHost and more...
+  contexts: { MainContext }, // everything inherited from MainContext
+}));

 async function start() {
   await MainContext.initialize(); // you have to initialize you config before using

+  await DeployableContext.initialize();
+  // you should initialize all your deployable configs in start function

  //...
 }